dainst/idai-field/README.md

     style D fill:#008B00
 ```

-### <span style="color: #008B00;">Desktop</span> client as pseudo proxy server
+### Using a <span style="color: #008B00;">Desktop</span> client as a pseudo proxy server

-If bandwidth is a concern on excavation, you could also use a Desktop PC/Laptop on side running the desktop client as a local 'pseudo server' to collect data and syncing to your institution's FieldHub server.
+If bandwidth is a concern on excavation, you may also use a Desktop PC/Laptop on site running the desktop client as a local 'pseudo server' to collect data and facilitate syncing to your institution's FieldHub server.
+This will reduce redundant upload/download bandwith usage compared to the topology variant above.

 ```mermaid
 flowchart LR;